HARO Link Building: How to Get Links from Top Media

 - It’s a low-maintenance approach to link building.
-Compared to other link-building tactics such as guest posting, HARO is a more passive way to build links (if such a thing exists!) because the opportunities are coming directly to you.
+Compared to other link-building tactics, such as guest posting, HARO is a more passive way to build links (if such a thing exists!) because the opportunities are coming directly to you.
 It only takes a few minutes per day to review HARO queries and write up a short response or two.
 Compare this with guest posting, which can take many hours of prospecting, pitching, and writing long-form articles to get results.

 - You can get traction on a new site reasonably quickly.
 I generated 20-25 high-quality links to my interview transcription agency website in my first year of using HARO.
 HARO is a great way to try link building without putting in a colossal effort for new businesses or blogs.

 - It’s a great way to generate social proof.
-Not only are mention from top media sites good for your SEO, but they also boost your brand’s overall credibility.
+Not only are mentions from top media sites good for your SEO, but they also boost your brand’s overall credibility.
 You can link to your media placements from a press page or highlight them in an “As Featured In” section on your website.
 This social proof can build trust with prospective customers and improve website conversions.

 How to identify the best queries to pitch